kundajelab/chipseq_pipeline/README.md

 ### What are -mod, -shcmd and -addpath?

-They are command line argument versions of MODULE, SHELLCMD and ADDPATH.
+They are command line argument versions of MOD, SHCMD and ADDPATH.
 For example,

 ```
 $ bds chipseq.bds -mod 'bwa/0.7.3; samtools/1.2' -shcmd 'export PATH=${PATH}:/home/userid/R-2.15.1' -addpath '${HOME}/program1/bin'
 ```

 ### Troubleshooting